 That’s pretty much the entire plot to the film right there, and considering its year of release, we’re dealing with some pretty predictable stuff.
 For the most part, Gorgo is largely a remake of King Kong (1933), save that its giant monster is of the saurian persuasion.
 However, there are several things that distinguish this kaiju film from all of its contemporaries.
 At the most obvious level, it’s not Japanese but British, and it provides some interesting insight into the British sociopolitical situation that existed when it was made.
 When Sam and Joe arrive at the Irish island with their crew, they seek help from the locals.
 But the locals will only respond to them in Gaelic, even though it’s clear that they understand English.
 Sam and Joe also learn that the harbormaster has been salvaging archaeological finds from the ocean, and they bully the dude into giving them all of his loot as payment for capturing Gorgo.
 Later on, when they decide to sell Gorgo to the London circus, they are effectively giving the Irish government the middle finger.
 That’s not once but twice in the same film where Ireland gets screwed over by Englishmen, who rob the Irish not only of their history (i.e., the archaeological finds) but of their own real-life dragon as well.

-I first saw Gorgo when I was something like five or six years old; I had already seen a lot of giant monster flicks by then, and in most of them, the “ethnic” people are usually people of color.
-(There are plenty of science fiction and horror films that are made in places like Italy or Spain, but the kaiju subgenre hasn’t received many contributions from either of those countries.)
-This goes all the way back to King Kong, which unfortunately depicts black people as savages whom the white characters could easily exploit.
-But this was the first time I ever saw a situation where it was white people being racist against other white people.
-I didn’t know that much about racism back then; I’m not even sure I was familiar with the term yet, really.
-I sure as hell didn’t know anything about Hibernophobia or the Troubles of Northern Ireland, either (outside of what little I could understand from my parents’ U2 albums at the time).
-But seeing these white English dudes mistreat these similarly white Irish dudes gave me an idea of just how ridiculous racism could get.
-I’m also forever indebted to Gorgo for providing me with my first exposure to Gaelic culture.
+I first saw Gorgo when I was five or six years old.
+I had already seen a lot of giant monster flicks by that point, and in most of them, the “ethnic” people are usually people of color.
+This goes all the way back to King Kong (1933), which unfortunately depicts black people as savages whom the white characters could easily exploit.
+But this was the first time I had ever seen a situation where it was white people being absolutely fucking racist against other white people.
+Seeing the English dudes mistreat the Irish dudes in Gorgo was my introduction to subjects like Hibernophobia and the Troubles of Northern Ireland.
+I am also indebted to the film for providing me with my first exposure to Gaelic language and culture.

-I say that Gorgo has no girls or women in it (aside from a few here or there among the extras), but there is at least one female in the film (if not two), and that’s Mama Gorgo.
-It’s never specifically mentioned at any point that she’s got two X chromosomes, but I think we can safely assume that this is true; how else can we explain the baby?
+I say Gorgo has no women in it (aside from a few here or there among the extras during the final act), but there is at least one female in the film (if not two), and that’s Mama Gorgo.
+It’s never specifically mentioned at any point that she’s got two XX chromosomes, but I think we can safely assume that this is true; for how else can we explain Baby Gorgo?
 There are such things as the New Mexico whiptail, a species of lizard that is entirely female and that reproduces through parthenogenesis.
-It seems likely to me that Baby Gorgo is female as well, given that Dorkins elects to name her after the Gorgons (all of whom are female).
-Gorgo was also the name of a famous Queen of Sparta who lived and ruled during the 6th and 5th centuries BCE, so any way you slice it, it would seem that the giant lizards in Gorgo are the only female characters in the film.
-This would make sense in light of certain combat myths like the Enuma Elish, for just as Marduk used His masculine strength to slay His saurian mother Tiamat and create the universe from Her corpse, so do Sam and Joe try to create a multimillion dollar empire off of the female Irish sea dragon they’ve captured.
-But things don’t go quite so well for them as they did for ol’ Marduk, which brings us to the next reason why Gorgo can’t be dismissed as a mere King Kong cash-in.
+It seems likely to me that Baby Gorgo is female as well, given that Dorkins names her after the Gorgons of Greek mythology (all of whom are ladies).
+Gorgo was also the name of a famous Queen of Sparta who lived and ruled during the 6th and 5th centuries BCE.
+So any way you slice it, it would seem that the giant lizards in Gorgo are the only female characters in the entire film.
+This would make sense in light of certain combat myths like the Enuma Elish, for just as Marduk used his masculine strength to slay his saurian mother Tiamat and create the universe from Her corpse, so do Sam and Joe try to create a multimillion dollar empire with the female Irish sea dragon they’ve captured.
+But things don’t go quite so well for them as they did for ol’ Marduk, which brings us to the next reason why Gorgo shouldn’t be dismissed as a mere King Kong cash-in.

-I have always felt that the original 1933 King Kong is horrific for a Pagan to watch, because it’s about people committing acts of animal cruelty and not having to pay any real consequences for doing so.
-While many viewers sympathize with the giant ape, there is no indication in the film itself that we’re supposed to; Kong is presented as being just a big dumb animal who has to die so the damsel in distress can live to marry the dashing male hero.
-None of the characters mourn for Kong, and no one acknowledges that removing him from his natural environment and exploiting him was wrong (or at least, not until the remakes).
-This was the attitude audiences had toward giant monsters until 1954, when Ishiro Honda gave us the original Godzilla.
-The monster in that film also had to die, but its death is treated like a funeral; the audience is actively encouraged to sympathize with it and to consider the aftermath of all that happens in the film.
+I’ve always found the original 1933 King Kong too horrific to watch, because it’s about people committing acts of animal cruelty and not having to pay any real consequences for doing so.
+While many viewers sympathize with the titular giant ape, there is no indication in the film itself that we’re supposed to; Kong is presented as being just a big dumb animal who has to die so the damsel in distress can live to marry the dashing male hero.
+None of the characters mourn for Kong, and no one acknowledges that removing him from his natural environment and exploiting him was wrong (or at least, not until the remakes came along).
+Such was the general attitude audiences had toward giant monsters until 1954, when Ishiro Honda gave us the original Godzilla.
+The monster in that film also had to die, but its death is treated more like a funeral; the audience is actively encouraged to sympathize with it and to consider the aftermath of all the violence that happens in the film.
 Gorgo, in contrast, is the first kaiju film in which the monsters are not only sympathetic, but victorious.
-There’s nothing quite so satisfying as seeing Mama and Baby Gorgo swimming back home to Ireland at the end of the film, and it wasn’t long after their victory that Mothra, Godzilla, King Kong and the giant turtle Gamera were all re-imagined as superheroes (in 1961’s Mothra, 1964’s Ghidorah: The Three-Headed Monster, 1966’s Gamera vs. Barugon, and 1967’s King Kong Escapes).
-In other words, the era of the heroic kaiju films really begins with Gorgo.
+There’s nothing quite so satisfying as seeing Mama and Baby Gorgo swimming back home to Ireland at the end of the film, and it wasn’t long after their victory that Mothra, Godzilla, King Kong, and the giant turtle Gamera were each re-imagined as kid-friendly superheroes.

-Now returning to my previous point, the conflict in this film exists between (1) a single mother and her little girl (i.e., the Gorgos) and (2) an all-male same-sex family (i.e., Sam, Joe and Sean).
+Returning to my previous point, the conflict in this film would seem to exist between two different same-sex families: (1) a single mother and her little girl (the Gorgos), and (2) two men and their son (Sam, Joe, and Sean).
 Neither of these two families is “normal” according to “traditional” patriarchal standards, and yet the film never tries to “punish” them for this.
-As mentioned earlier, the Gorgos are reunited and get to go home; but even the all-male family turns out okay in the end.
-They also share a collective character arc; at first it’s just Sam and Joe, and all they care about is money.
+As mentioned earlier, the Gorgos are reunited and get to go home, alive and happy; but even the human family turns out okay in the end.
+They also share a collective character arc; at first it’s just Sam and Joe, and all they care about is fame and money.
 Then they adopt Sean, the little Irish animist who sees the giant lizards as people.
-Over time, Sean’s “motherly” adoptive father—Sam—starts sympathizing with the big beasties as well, and he starts to agree that reuniting Baby Gorgo with her mother is more important than getting rich.
-Joe—the “fatherly” dad—remains an asshole for most of the story, refusing to set Baby Gorgo free.
-(He’s also abusive; he beats the shit out of Sam when he tries to free Baby Gorgo after drinking too much, and he growls at Sean a few times to suggest that he’s not above hitting children either.)
-Yet Joe redeems himself during Mama Gorgo’s attack on London by protecting Sean amidst all the destruction and the rioting.
-Based on how he behaves earlier in the film, you’d expect him to save his own skin and leave the kid to die (and then die himself, as characters of his ilk usually do in films of this sort); but Joe chooses the kid over his own self-preservation, and I think that’s pretty damn neat.
+Over time, Sean’s “motherly” father Sam starts sympathizing with the big beasties as well.
+Joe—the “fatherly” dad—remains an asshole for most of the story, but then he redeems himself during Mama Gorgo’s attack on London.
+He protects Sean amidst all the destruction, and they are both eventually re-united with Sam.
+Based on how Joe behaves earlier in the film, you would expect this character to try and save his own skin while leaving the kid to die (and then be promptly eaten by the monster for being a dick).
+Not so with Joe; he sees the light, chooses his kid over his own self-preservation, and actually proves himself to be a stand-up dude.

-Anyway, most of the films that I review on this site are what I call “Set movies,” but Gorgo makes me think more about Taweret, the hippo goddess of childbirth and the constellation Draco.
-(Taweret is just one of Set’s lady friends in Kemetic mythology, so Gorgo still makes me think about Him too—but in a more indirect way.)
-The thing I love about Taweret is that She’s like a benign chaos dragon; instead of being killed to save (or create) the world, She kills other monsters that threaten children and unborn babies (who represent the future of the world).
+Another thing I love about this movie is the fact that it makes me think about Taweret, the hippo fertility goddess.
+Taweret is like a benign chaos monster; instead of being killed to save (or create) the world, She kills other monsters that threaten the future of the world.
 Bearing this in mind, Mama Gorgo is a perfect cinematic avatar for Taweret, and watching this film is like watching the Great Female crush the racist capitalist patriarchy beneath Her cute, stubby toes.
-I defy anyone who’s Pagan and who loves animals (especially gigantic saurian animals with wiggly ears) to watch Gorgo and not enjoy it.
+If you’re Pagan and you love animals (especially gigantic saurian beasties with wiggly ears), I bet dollars to donuts you will enjoy Gorgo.